-Many colleges and universities offer scholarships to incoming freshmen.
+Many colleges and universities offer scholarships to incoming college freshmen.
 These may be automatic merit scholarships when you apply to the institution.
-There may also be department scholarships, leadership scholarships, talent scholarships and private scholarships.
+There may also be department scholarships, leadership scholarships, talent scholarships, and private scholarships.
 These might require you to complete a separate application.
 Make sure to check out the colleges and universities you are interested in to see their scholarship opportunities.
-To be considered for need based scholarships, students need to complete the FAFSA (Free Application for Federal Student Aid) and/or CSS profile (College Scholarship Service).
+To be considered for need-based scholarships, students need to complete the FAFSA (Free Application for Federal Student Aid) and/or CSS Profile (College Scholarship Service).

 Most private scholarships require an application process, so seek them out early and apply extensively.
 Please review a few of these useful college planning and scholarship websites;